 Campers must be 10 to 13 years old.

 The Museum offers two separate weeks of Spy Camp (Monday through Friday).
 The programming for each week is exactly the same, so please only register your child for one week of camp.
-Week 1 will take place from August 1-5, 2016 and week 2 will take place from August 8-12, 2016.
+Week 1 will take place from July 24-28, 2017 and week 2 will take place from July 31-August 4, 2017.
 Check-in is from 8:30 to 9:00 AM each morning.
 Activities will begin promptly at 9:00 AM and will end promptly at 3:00 PM every day.
 Pick up is promptly at 3PM each day.

 All participants should enter through the Museum’s front entrance on F Street (between 8th and 9th Streets).
 We will provide curbside pick-up and drop-off service at the corner of F and 9th Streets throughout the week.
 On the first day of camp all campers must be escorted by an adult to registration within the Museum.
 For details about directions and parking please visit our Getting Here page.